tiffhuddleston/angry-anteater/README.md

 ## Technologies

-Written with React and CSS Flexbox using React Bootstrap
+Written with React and CSS Flexbox using React Bootstrap and React Router

 API- (https://rickandmortyapi.com/api/)